 Bhutan, Land of the Thunder Dragon.
-Is there another country on the planet with a cooler catch phrase?
 Bhutan sounds exotic, mystical, almost otherworldly.
 Well, it feels that way too.
-Bhutan is such a joy to travel to, this tiny country straddling the Himalayas.
-If you want to see Bhutan before it gets to be modernized, go now.
-It is a feast for the eyes and an eye opening cultural experience.
+Bhutan is a joy to travel to, this tiny country straddling the Himalayas.
+It is a feast for the eyes and an amazing cultural experience.
 Explore the dzongs, marvel at the Himalayas, eat chilies and cheese, learn about Buddhism, and have one of the most unique travel experiences of your life.